-Our mission is for our community to work together to end hunger in Santa Cruz County through healthy food, education and leadership.
+Second Harvest Food Bank Santa Cruz County’s mission is for our County to be a community working together to end hunger through healthy food, education and leadership.

 Through our network of partner agencies, we provide nutritious food and CalFresh application assistance for families, seniors, the unemployed, farmworkers, immigrants, veterans, homeless, sheltered homeless, the disabled, and those suffering from mental illness.